twilwa/aptos-agent/README.md

 python -m venv venv
 ```

+This command does several things:

+- Creates a new folder called `venv`
+- Sets up a fresh Python installation inside it
+- Isolates our project's dependencies from other Python projects
+- You can look inside the `venv` folder, but don't modify anything there

+> [!NOTE]
+> This may take a few moments.
+On Windows, use `python -m venv venv` instead (without the '3').

 2. Activate the virtual environment:
 ```bash
 source venv/bin/activate
 ```
 Your prompt should now show `(venv)` or `(aptos-agent)` at the beginning.

+> [!NOTE]
+> Remember, even if you close your terminal, you might need to run `deactivate` when you're done working on the project.
+The next time you want to work on it, you'll need to:
+> 1. Open your terminal
+> 2. Navigate to your project directory
+> 3. Run `source venv/bin/activate`
+>
+> The purpose of activating the virtual environment is to keep your project dependencies isolated.
+This ensures different projects don't interfere with each other's required packages.

 3. Upgrade pip (Python's package manager):
 ```bash